Yazdun/yazdun-icodethis/most-commonly-asked-interview-questions-and-their-answer.md

 ### What is useMemo() hook in React?

-The `useMemo()` Hook in React helps optimize performance by preventing expensive and functions from running unnecessarily.
+The `useMemo()` Hook in React helps optimize performance by preventing expensive functions from running unnecessarily.
 It returns a memoized value, allowing you to reuse computed results and avoid unnecessary calculations.

 Memoization is a proccess of caching a value so that it does not need to be recalculated.